roniz29/asd_screening_tool/README.md

 a clinical diagnostic instrument
 - It must not be used as a substitute for professional medical assessment or diagnosis
-- A positive result should always be followed by evaluation from a trained specialist
+- An elevated screening result should be followed by evaluation by a qualified specialist.

 ---